dazuma/toys/toys-core/README.md

     ./mycmd example.greet
     ./mycmd example error

+### Configuring middleware

-The next example modifies the *middleware stack* to effect other kinds of behavior change.
-Toys middleware are objects that alter the behavior of all tools in your executable.
+Toys _middleware_ are objects that provide common functionality for all the tools in your executable.
+For example, a middleware adds the `--help` flag to your tools by default.

+The next example modifies the middleware stack to alter this common tool functionality.

     #!/usr/bin/env ruby
     # frozen_string_literal: true